Low Stress Training Guide

 Tips for Successful Low-Stress Training (LST)

 Begin LST when the plant is young and its stems are still flexible.
 This is typically in the early vegetative stage.
 Younger plants are easier to bend and manipulate without causing damage.
-As the plant matures, its stems become woody and rigid, making them more susceptible to snapping or breaking during training.
+As the plant matures, its stems become woody and rigid, making them more susceptible to snapping or breaking during training.2.
+Be Gentle:

 Handle the plant with care to avoid causing stress or injury.
 When bending stems, do so slowly and gradually.
-Sudden movements or applying too much force can snap branches or damage the main stem, which can hinder the plant’s growth and recovery.
+Sudden movements or applying too much force can snap branches or damage the main stem, which can hinder the plant’s growth and recovery.3.
+Use Soft Ties:

 Select soft, flexible ties such as garden wire, soft plant ties, or even pipe cleaners.
 These materials are gentle on the plant and can be adjusted easily without cutting into the stems.
 Avoid using materials like string or fishing